 - 7.C.1.
-All professors are required to complete two (2) hours of mandatory training on unlawful discrimination compliance every year.
+All professors are required to complete two (2) hours of mandatory training on unlawful discrimination compliance every other year.
 Professors will be compensated for two (2) hours at the non-instructional rate. - 7.C.2.
-All professors are required to complete two (2) hours of mandatory training on sex discrimination, including sex-based_harassment prevention, every year.
+All professors are required to complete two (2) hours of mandatory training on sexual harassment prevention every other year.
 Professors will be compensated for two (2) hours at the non-instructional rate.